-Though London is my home, The Runyon Project’s name is inspired by the hiking trail behind my ‘home away from home’ in Hollywood, CA. It was there that I gained physical and mental strength, where I hiked with friends or my headset – learning aother language, practicing a speech, listening to new music or just being mindful in nature.
+Though London is my home, The Runyon Project’s name is inspired by the hiking trail behind my ‘home away from home’ in Los Angeles, CA. It was there that I gained physical and mental strength, where I hiked with friends or my headset – learning aother language, practicing a speech, listening to new music or just being mindful in nature.

 How you live each day is how you live your life.

-Prior to setting up The Runyon Project, my skills, experiences, friendships and networks along the way have been formed at these outstanding mission and profit-driven organisations:
+My skills, experiences, friendships and networks along the way have been formed at these outstanding mission and profit-driven organisations:

 Avaaz – 42 million member global campaigning organisation – London/Global/Virtual (2013 – 2014)